-You can access the cloud server files just like your local hard disk files, and make changes using favorite editors like Notepad++, VS Code, Sublime Text, etc.
+You can access the cloud server files like your local hard disk files and make changes using favorite editors like Notepad++, VS Code, Sublime Text, etc.

-I recommend using FileZilla SFTP client which you can download on their official website.
-FileZilla is free and open source software, and it’s developer actively release the update.
-For MacOS user, it also supports the dark mode!
+I recommend using the FileZilla SFTP client, which you can download on their official website.
+FileZilla is free and open-source software, and its developer actively releases the update.
+For macOS users, it also supports the dark mode!

 On download, you need to install the application on Windows or Mac OS like any other software installation.